Assessment and Accreditation

 EMPLOYER SURVEY DATA & FINDINGS

 After reviewing data from our initial implementation of the NExT Employer Survey, it was clear that the survey was cumbersome and did not address the initial issue related to a low response rate.
 In Spring of 2021, the EPP decided to move away from the suite of NExT Common Metrics Surveys and create an EPP Employer Survey that is more in line with the mission, vision, and goals of the EPP.
-The new EPP Employer Survey will be implemented in Summer 2023.
+The new EPP Employer Survey was implemented in Fall 2023.
+Data will be available for the next reporting cycle.

 NExT Employer Survey Results 2020

-The NExT Employer Survey is administered every year following the administration of the NExT Transitions to Teaching Survey to Alumni.
-The NExT Transitions to Teaching Survey is administered 1 year after program completion in which candidates are asked to provide information in regard to their current employment.
+The NExT Employer Survey was administered every year following the administration of the NExT Transitions to Teaching Survey to Alumni.
+The NExT Transitions to Teaching Survey was administered 1 year after program completion in which candidates were asked to provide information regarding to their current employment.
 The first administration of the NExT Transitions to Teaching Survey was during the spring of 2020 and the NExT Employer Survey was first administered during the summer of 2020.

 Measure 2 (Initial & Advanced) Employer Satisfaction and Stakeholder Involvement